BainbridgeArtisanResourceNetwork/Mark4_printer/gcode_Duet_2/Current SW/sys/tpre0.md

 *this is an auto-generated md file for the **sys\tpre0.g**  *gcode file.
 All comments in the original file with a '!' immediately following the ';' are collected here.*
-<summary>called before tool 0 is selected.
-I think this means "when tool 0 is selected".
-No commands are in this file.
-I think the things to go in are:
+<summary>preN.g starts the preheat for tool N. This macro is called when tool N is selected, and after tfreeM.g is run for any toolM that was already selected.
+Further reading [HERE](https://duet3d.dozuki.com/Wiki/ConfiguringRepRapFirmwareCartesianPrinter#Section_Tool_change_files)]  I think the things to go in are:
-0. remember the current location of the nozzle.
-1. If another tool has been previously selected, execute the commands to park it (tpostN.g and tfreeN.g, I think).
-2. Move the unloaded tool carrier in frmnt of tool dock0.
-3. Move forward (Y direction) to engage tool0 in it's dock.
-4. Call a macro that rotates the tool locking mechanism to the lock position.
-5. Back out of the dool dock.
- I think that's it.
-If it is a tool change, whatever called this will call tpostN.g next
+0. Heat the nozzle to it's target temperature.
 </summary>